 My goal isn’t to win any big races.
 I’ll leave that to kennels who operate on razor’s edge strategy.
 My goal is to run the best, happiest, healthiest races me and my team are capable of.
 Maybe that means we do okay!
 Maybe it means we hang out in the back of the pack.
 I’ve run dogs near the front and I’ve run dogs near the back.
 The ultimate goal is that feeling you get when your team is clicking, happy, and you know you are doing right by them.

 ATAO is a small group right now.
 We started with Hooch, the matriarch, and Ophelia, her pup.
 Now we have a bigger crew!
 Meet them all here.
-We’ll grow our numbers carefully and aim for the premier Alaskan / Yukon races: the Iditarod and Yukon Quest.
+We’ll grow our numbers carefully and aim to do our best in the premier Alaskan / Yukon races: the Iditarod and Yukon Quest.